clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/getting_started.md

 guide here.

-If you are following a book or tutorial that uses the Clojure CLI, there will be a similar Getting Started with the Clojure CLI guide soon!
+If you are following a book or tutorial that uses the Clojure CLI, you can follow the [Getting Started with the Clojure CLI](/articles/tutorials/getting_started_cli) guide here.

 Leiningen is "batteries-included", providing the ability to run code, start a REPL, run tests, build and deploy a JAR file, create a new project, etc.